dt-np/xteam/_docs/205_timing.md

 The conclusion is that the time walk contribution for time resolution of 3D semiconductor detector is mainly given by the location of impact within the detector.

 ## The time resolution simulation of silicon detector
-The time resolution simulation of silicon detector is essential for designing and improving timing detector.
-The simulation can predict the operation of silicon detector to a certain extent.
-The simulation consists of four parts: electric and weighting field calculation, the charge generation by incident particles, the drift of the generated charge, and the readout electronics.
+The time resolution simulation of the silicon detector is essential for designing and improving the timing detector, and the simulation can predict the operation of the silicon detector to a certain extent.
+The simulation comprises four parts: electric and weighting field calculation, the charge generation by incident particles, the drift of the generated charge and the calculation of induced current, and the readout electronics.
 ### 1. Electric and Weighting Field Calculation
-The electic potential $$ V_{E} $$  at a point "A" in a static electric filed E is given by:
+The electric potential $$ V_{E} $$  at the point "A" in a static electric filed E is given by:

 $$
 V_{E}=-\int_{C}Edl \tag{1-1} \label{eq1}
 $$

-where C is the path connecting the ponit  with zero potential.
-According to the Gauss's law and Poisson's equation, the electric potential statisfies:
+shere C is the path connecting the "A" point with zero potential.
+According to Gauss's law and Poisson's equation, the electric potential satisfies:

 $$
 -\nabla^{2}V_{E} = \rho/\varepsilon_{0}   \tag{1-2} \label{eq2}